victoria-kholina/cuda-single-page/README.md

-# cuda-single-page
+# cuda single page
-Home page with bright design.
-Created just for training.
+Home page with bright design and different CSS and JS animation.